ATV Antennas in Amateur Rockets and Balloons - App Note

 Packaging the Videolynx VM-70X 5

-Watt transmitter module - App Note
+Watt transmitter module

 The Videolynx VM-70X is a compact transmitter module that accepts line level audio and video, 11 to 14Vdc and has adjustable RF output from 0 to 5 Watts on 4 digiswitch selectalbe frequencies - 426.25, 427.25, 434.0 and 439.25 MHz.
 This app note describes adding a computer fan for R/C, robot, rocket or balloon applications and also for home or portable use, packaging the VM-70X along with the TR-1b T/R relay boards in a Hammond 1590D (7.4x4.7x2.1") diecast aluminum box.
 Estimated cost of all parts is about $300 in the App Note parts list on page 3.